PrestaShop/docs/development/components/form/types-reference/unit-type-extension.md

 ---
-title: TextWithUnitType
+title: UnitTypeExtension
 ---

-# TextWithUnitType
+# UnitTypeExtension

-The `TextWithUnitType` represents text input with unit value (e.g. Kg, Cm & etc.).
+The `UnitTypeExtension` used with `NumberType` or `IntegerType` represents number input with unit value (e.g. Kg, Cm & etc.).

 ## Type options